Fish Preserves in an Autoclave

 - peppercorns, salt – to taste.

-Clean, peel, and wash the fish, cut it into pieces, season with salt, and place it in an enamel container for at least 60 minutes.
-Grate the carrots (or process in a food processor), slice the onions into rings, and mix them with the fish.
-Pour oil into half-liter jars, add fish with vegetables (but do not pack tightly), leaving 1-2 cm from the lid.
-Seal the jars and sterilize.
+Gut, clean, and wash the fish, cut into pieces, coat with salt and place in an enameled container for at least 60 minutes.
+Grate the carrot (you can chop it in a processor), cut the onion into rings, mix with the fish.
+Pour oil into half-liter jars, place the fish with vegetables (but do not tamp), leaving 1–2 cm to the lid.
+Close the jars and send them for sterilization.

-Delicious fish in an autoclave at home means preserves in tomato sauce, typically made with sprats and gobies.
-Here are both recipes.
-To make sprats in tomato sauce in an autoclave, you need:
+Delicious fish in an autoclave at home means tomato preserves, which are mainly prepared from sprat and gobies.
+We will list both recipes.
+To prepare sprat in tomato in an autoclave, you need the following products:

 - tomatoes – 5 kg;